SEO Activities for Local Business

 Encourage Reviews – Everywhere.

-Everything looks great, your website is optimized, your GMB profile is updated, and you are generating NAP citations all across the internet.
-Now what?
+Everything looks great!
+Your website is optimized, your GMB profile is updated, and you are generating NAP citations all across the internet.

 Start seeking reviews from previous customers on your various profiles.
 Don’t limit your reviews to a single profile such as Facebook, Yelp, or Google.
 You never know where your next customer is going to find you.